jcsison/handwriting-recognition/README.md

 A model h5 and YAML file will be generated within the `model/` directory

 ### Prediction
 Once the model has been created, a single handwritten character can be predicted by running:

 ``` bash
 python3 predict.py -f [file_path]
 ```

+### To-do
+- GUI testing environment for live demo
+- Train on byclass dataset (currently using balanced)
+- Improve prediction accuracy (should improve after switching to byclass)
+- Tweak CNN training model (still learning how Keras models work)
+- Train using other learning algorithms
+-- SVM
+-- Random forest
+- Image process strings of letters (if time permits)